wsuh60/wnv_project/README.md

 The dataset, along with description, can be found here: [https://www.kaggle.com/c/predict-west-nile-virus/](https://www.kaggle.com/c/predict-west-nile-virus/).

 **This is also where you will be submitting your code for evaluation**.
 We will be using the Kaggle Leaderboard to keep track of your score.
-The leaderboard uses roughly 30% of the dataset to score an AUC (Area Under Curve) metric.
+The public leaderboard uses roughly 30% of the dataset to score an AUC (Area Under Curve) metric.
 [You can read more about the scoring metric here](https://www.kaggle.com/wiki/AreaUnderCurve).

+> If you do not already have a Kaggle account, you will need to sign up on the website.
+Also note that you will be submitting a "Late Submission" on Kaggle because the official competition has ended.
+You can use the leaderboard to see how your results compare against roughly 1300 other data science teams!

+You can submit predictions as many times as you want to Kaggle, but there is a limit of 5 submissions per day.
+Be intentional with your submissions!

-#### Group Project Recommendations
+#### Navigating Group Work

 This project will be executed as a group.
-- Set up a GitHub repository.
-- Create a Trello board/a Google sheet with tasks assigned to individual members of your team to keep the project organized.
-(Please tag whoever in your team is taking the lead on any part.)
-- Brainstorm a project roadmap.
-- Explore the data.
-- Produce a model and make predictions for where the Department of Public Health should be spraying.
-- Submit your predictions to Kaggle and get an AUC score.
-You can submit these as many times as you want to Kaggle, but there is a limit of 5 submissions per day.
-Be intentional with your submissions!
+To make your team as effective and efficient as possible you should do the create a shared GitHub repo and project planning document as described in the deliverables section below.

 ## Deliverables